d12frosted/elpa-mirror/nongnu/evil-nerd-commenter-readme.txt

 2.1 A simple use case on the efficiency ───────────────────────────────────────

-  If you want to comment out nine lines.
-Instead pressing `C-space M-9 C-n M-;', now you can press `M-9 M-;' or `,,9j' or `9,ci'.
+  The old way to comment out 9 lines is `C-space M-9 C-n M-;' ("M-;" is the default key binding of `comment-dwim'.

-  The point is that you need *NOT* mark any text to comment line(s)!

-  So you strike less keys than the original `M-x comment-dwim'.
+  With this package's help, you can press "M-9 M-;" or ",,9j" or "9,ci" instead.
+It's much faster because you donot need mark any text first!

   demo: